Kō (lecture)

-Thus, the term "ko" covers a wide range of subjects.
+Thus, the term "kō" covers a wide range of subjects.

 Original meaning and its evolution

 During the Heian period, Tiantai rose among the aristocrats, and they financed the eight Buddhist rites of the Lotus Sutra, which were lavishly decorated.
-This led to the development of "kōko," or religious meetings away from the study of Buddhist scriptures, among the secular classes (e.g., Hōonkō).。In the process of the spread of "ko" to the private sector from around Middle Ages, the name "ko" came to be applied to various religious groups.
+This led to the development of "kōko," or religious meetings away from the study of Buddhist scriptures, among the secular classes (e.g., Hōonkō).
+In the process of the spread of "ko" to the private sector from around Middle Ages, the name "ko" came to be applied to various religious groups.
 There are two types of "ko" as a religious group: those that arose spontaneously from within the local community and those that were introduced from outside.